danbev/learning-crypto/notes/spki.md

 ## Subject Public Key Info I (SPKI)
-In section [Section 4.1.2.7](https://datatracker.ietf.org/doc/html/rfc5280#section-4-1-2-7) we can find out that this is a type that contains the public key and the algorithm used the key is use with.
+In section [Section 4.1.2.7](https://datatracker.ietf.org/doc/html/rfc5280#section-4-1-2-7) we can find out that this is a type that contains the public key and the algorithm the key is to be used with.
 This can be RSA, DSA, DH.

+ASN1 definition:
 ```
 SubjectPublicKeyInfo ::= SEQUENCE {
   algorithm AlgorithmIdentifier,